ramirezjag00/ecommerce-mern-stack/README.md

 - STRIPE package or any payment gateway

 - create a dashboard inside admin page (use d3 or other packages / framework)

+- insert query from db for admin id instead of hardcoded in client side in ItemNew.js and App.js

 - use reactJS techniques and es6+ syntax to shorten client / server side codes.